binbash23/active_directory_uac_decoder/README.md

 I export the AD data with a script (see and modify: ad_crawler.ps1) and import it into a database table with a visual studio SSIS project (which is not included here).

 One of the LDAP columns/fields is "useraccountcontrol" which contains a number.
 The number holds encoded information about the accounts "User Account Control".
+If you want to know some detail about the encoding, have a look [here](https://jeremy-heer.github.io/uac-converter/uac-converter/).
 If you want to decode the number into multiple flag-columns, you can do it with bitwise and operations like this:

 ```